-You might relish the ‘break from the old routine’ that the holiday season brings, but your body will be less enthusiastic about straying from your usual mealtimes, exercise programmes or sleep patterns.1
+You might relish the ‘break from the old routine’ that the holiday season brings, but your digestive system will be less enthusiastic about straying from your usual mealtimes, exercise programmes or sleep patterns.1

 Regular exercise: You might decide to have a break from the gym but if you’re used to regular exercise, becoming a couch potato for a few weeks will play havoc with your body systems.
 It’s easy to incorporate some exercise into your holiday plans - go for a lovely walk with family and friends or have a boogie to your favourite festive tunes.
 Housework is also great exercise, as you prep the house for the coming festivities, and now the shops are open again, a day of high street gift shopping will help keep your step count up!

 Take your supplements: Your body needs a little extra help at this time of year more than ever.
 Many supplements, like most of the Optibac range or multivitamins, are designed for ongoing daily use, so it's best to keep to your usual regime.
 But many people like to take supplements when they feel like they need a little extra help, such as vitamin C or vitamin D for immune support in winter, or probiotics when they know their digestion is going to need a helping hand!
 A disruption to your daily diet and exercise routine can particularly affect bowel regularity.
 If you find you need a little extra help for occasional constipation and general gut support, take Optibac Probiotics Bifido & Fibre.
 It can be taken alongside your usual probiotic when required, or on a daily ongoing basis.

 Make sleep a priority: The festive period is usually packed with so many fun celebrations that it's easy to forget our bodies need time to wind down after the long and busy year.
 It's really important to incorporate rest into your holiday season where possible, especially when you're pushing yourself to the limit with food, drinks and social activities.
 If you find you're struggling to relax amid all the holiday buzz, try a magnesium spray or supplement to help ease muscles and promote sleep; allow at least 30 minutes before bed to unwind without your phone; or pop on a meditation to quiet your mind.
 Good sleep hygiene is key to feeling rested and ready to face the festivities.

 Keeping to a basic routine will help keep you and your family buzzing throughout the holidays so you enjoy them even more!
-Read these other articles for tips to enjoy your holidays to the max:
+Read these articles for our top tips to enjoy your holidays to the max!

 Along with other festivities, the holiday season usually means indulging in lots of yummy foods that we wouldn’t usually eat.

 Typically, these are foods we tend to deny ourselves because they're unhealthy and full of saturated fats and sugar.
 Foods such as chocolate, cream, puddings, biscuits, sticky sweets, and pies are tasty, but they’re not so much fun for your gut.
-They’re often difficult to digest or upset the balance of gut bacteria.
+They’re often difficult to digest or encourage the growth of bad bacteria in the gut.

-Moderation is key: We often tend to overeat during the holidays, which places additional strain on the digestive system – it’s absolutely OK to indulge in some festive foods at mealtimes, but best to save that extra piece of pie for your next meal rather than eating it in one huge sitting!
+Moderation is key We often tend to overeat during the holidays, which places additional strain on the digestive system – it’s absolutely OK to indulge a little with some festive foods at mealtimes, but best to save that extra piece of pie for your next meal rather than eating it in one huge sitting!

 Most importantly, be kind to yourself and don't panic - we all deserve to enjoy our food over the holidays.

-For more tips on how to avoid festive bloating, read Dr. Aisling’s article on the Probiotics Learning Lab: Top tips to avoid Christmas Belly Bloat.
+For more tips on how to avoid festive bloating, read Dr. Aisling’s article: Top tips to avoid Christmas Belly Bloat.